jalee4356/Project/Data_Analysis/USA_crime_stats/README.md

    ![Alt text](https://github.com/SeogyeongHwang/Project/blob/3a1da6efcb7405cee18df5a94dd7de5c693a869d/Data_Analysis/USA_crime_stats/Plots/Time.jpg)

-   + It slowly grows up.
+   + It slowly goes up.
    + When x-value is between 20-30, it often has a high crime rate value.

 ## 4. Conclusion